 Keeping your camera lenses clean from fingerprints and dust can help produce sharper, clearer images.

-The same applies to a lens filter – any glass that comes between your camera’s sensor and your subject should be kept spotless!
+The same applies to a lens protection filter – any glass that comes between your camera’s sensor and your subject should be kept spotless!

 In this guide, you’ll learn how professional photographers clean their mirrorless and DSLR camera lenses.

 (We’ll also show you a few DIY tips to do it with household items if you don’t own a cleaning kit.)